mbourgey/EBI_cancer_workshop_CNV/README.md

 **What are these graphs telling us ?** [solution](solutions/__results2.md)

-We can see how this is a very easy to read output and lets us immediately see the frequency and severity of copy number events through the genome.
+We can see how this is a very easy to read output and it lets us immediately see the frequency and severity of copy number events through the genome.

 Let’s compare the small genomic block we ran with the same output from the entire genome which has been pre-computed for you.
-This is located in the `saved_results/preComputed/` folder and contains the same 13 output files as for the small genomic block.
+This is located in the `saved_results/preComputed/` folder and contains the same 11 output files as for the small genomic block.

 **What are these graphs telling us ?** [solution](solutions/__results3.md)